Maelstrom94/EEL6812_DeepFool_Project/README.md

   * Due to time constraints, this model was not implemented for the project

 ## Experiment Setup
+The models were trained/evaluated using an Nvidia RTX 2070 Super graphics card.
 The parameters used for the project are the following:
-* The models were trained/evaluated using an Nvidia RTX 2070 Super graphics card
 * Models were trained for 50 epochs using SGD with learning rate of 0.004 and momentum of 0.9
   * Network-In-Network model was trained for 100 epochs with learning rate of 0.1
   * Network-In-Network learning rate was divided by 10 every 80 epochs